Cranes and Derricks in Construction (29 CFR 1926.1400)

 Crane documentation is extensive and must be maintained continuously.
 Operator certification, daily inspections, and annual third-party inspections all require specific records:

-- Assembly/disassembly procedures and qualified person designation
+- Assembly/disassembly procedures and competent person designation

 What Inspectors Look For